sjmonson/ansible.collection.init/roles/container_init/README.md

 This role depends on the containers-podman ansible collection.

-The user specified in `container_conf.owner` must exist before the role executes.
+The user specified in `container_init_conf.owner` must exist before the role executes.

 Role Variables
 --------------

-- `container_conf`: Metadata relating to container creation.
+- `container_init_conf`: Metadata relating to container creation.
   - `owner`: User account to host the created container.
   - `name`: Name assigned to the container.
   - `repo`: Container registry where the container image lives.
 Use `localhost` for a local image.